 The Robert Noyce Teacher Scholarship Program provides funding to institutions of higher education to provide scholarships, stipends, and programmatic support to recruit and prepare STEM majors and professionals to become K-12 teachers.
 The program seeks to increase the number of K-12 teachers with strong STEM content knowledge who teach in high-need school districts.

 The American Association for the Advancement of Science (AAAS) works with the NSF Robert Noyce Teacher Scholarship Program to identify and disseminate information about effective practices and strategies for attracting, selecting, and preparing new K-12 STEM teachers and retaining them in the STEM teacher workforce.
-Project components include:
+Our work includes:

 - Co-sponsoring and implementing the NSF Robert Noyce Teacher Scholarship Program annual conferences.